 This block only appears for Gherkin test cases.

 By clicking on this anchor, you can edit the Script block and write Gherkin scenarios using snippets.
 A writing assistance tool for Gherkin test cases is available by clicking on the [Help] button.

-The Known issues table 3 lists all of the issues reported during the test case execution.
+The Known issues table 3 lists all the issues reported during the test case executions.
 It updates itself automatically and in real time thanks to the bugtracker.
 It cannot be modified.
 Two clickable links enable you to access:

 - the issue's consultation page in the bugtracker;

 - the consultation page of the execution during which the issue was reported.